JohnCiubuc/QtSpeechRecognition/README.md

 Drop them in the same directory as the `DLLTestLoader` application (I should've renamed it to `Demo` Instead).
 It should load the model just fine.

 If the model doesn't load, check the path to laod the model when initializing the speech recognition library.

+#### Including CMUSphinx with QtSpeechRecognition

+Simple solution for including CMUSphinx files for compile is to look in the  `QtSpeechRecognition`  folder.
+There's two empty folders here with the names `pocketsphinx` and `sphinxbase`.
+Drop your respective `pocketsphinx` and `sphinxbase` cloned repos in the same place and the default links will work just fine